eberber/StockGeneticAlgorithm/README.md

 3. Follow prompts

 OUTPUT
-1. After each 10 generations program displays the max, min and average fitness of the chromosomes in the population.
+1. After each 10 generations program displays the max, min and average fitness of the chromosomes in the population, IF the number of generations to run is > 10.
 2. Fittest chromosome for last generation.

 DEBUG
+**Can accurately compute the fitness of a single chromosome**
 1. Debug file is GA_debug.txt
+2. User Inputs:
+    a.
+For number of generations choose 1.
+    b.
+Choose 4 chromsomes per generation.
+    c.
+The rest of the inputs don't matter since we are only going to look at the chromosome BEFORE any changes to make sure the fitness score is right.
+But for default choose:
+        66 percent of population to use selection on as integer 0 for Elitist and Uniform
+        20 for Probability percent to cause mutation as integer 0 for mutation change rate
 2. Outcome is based on BUY/SHORT or if the chromosome is not compatible
     a.
-Chromosome is compatible and says buy (1), output: 3
+Chromosome is compatible FOR BOTH training data and chromosome says buy (1), score: 3
     b.
-Chromosome is compatible and says short (0), output: -3
+Chromosome is compatible FOR BOTH training data and chromosome says short (0), score: -3
     c.
 Chromosome is not compatible, output: -5000
+    d.
+Only the first line of data is compatible and chromosome says buy (1): -5 same idea if only the second line is compatible: 8
+    e.
+Only the second line of data is compatible and chromosome says short (0): 5 same idea if only the second line is compatible: -8

+**Has own debug file(s) that allow for verifying that selection works correctly, crossover works correctly, mutation works correctly and that system converges to an optimal answer.
+README file should explain how debug file verifies correctness.**
+1. Debug file is GA_debug.txt
+2. User Inputs:
+    a.
+For number of generations choose 1.
+    b.
+Choose 4 chromsomes per generation.
+    c.
+Default inputs choose:
+        33 percent of population to use selection on as integer 0 for Elitist and Uniform
+        20 for Probability percent to cause mutation as integer 1 for mutation change rate
+3. The program outputs all the chromosomes in the generation being run after each calculation:
+    FITNESS
+    SELECTION: (EITHER ELITIST OR TOURNAMENT DEPENDING ON CHOICE)
+    CROSSOVER: (EITHER UNIFORM OR K-POINT DEPENDING ON CHOICE) MUTATION
+    When that generation finishes and current mutation rate for that generation 10 GENERATION ITERATIONS (only if its every 10)
+4. Based on the outputs for each of the above compare the changes in chromosomes after each calculation.
+The changes reflect that calculations output.
+    EXAMPLE: After FITNESS computed, if you selected ELITIST selection you should notice that only the top 2 of our original 4 chromosomes are displayed.